On consecutive sums in permutations: Introduction

 \subsection{Acknowledgements}

 The author wishes to thank Ben Green to pointing out this problem, and for much advice during the work on it.
 The author is also grateful to Sean Eberhard, Freddie Manners, Przemek Mazur, Rudi Mrazovi\'{c} and Aled Walker for many fruitful discussions.
-Finally, the author thanks Jozsef Solymosi and Norbert Hegyv\'{a}ri for helpful comments.
+Finally, the author thanks Christian Elsholtz, Fan Chung, Norbert Hegyv\'{a}ri and Jozsef Solymosi for helpful comments.